How to price your art

 What’s your art worth (to you)?

 It sounds like begging the question, but it’s good to start off thinking about what your art is worth to you.
 At this stage don’t worry about adding up the price of materials, the amount of time you spent creating your piece, or anything so granular.

 Instead, think how you feel about your piece of art.
 Are you connected to it?
-Would you give it away to a friend or someone in your family?
+Would you rather give it away to a friend or someone in your family than sell it?
 How would you feel if you gave it away to someone as a gift, or if you sold it to a stranger?

 Not all art can sell, and not all art should sell.
-Since you’re reading this article, you’re probably over any emotional ties to your piece enough to trade it for some dollars, euros, rupees or what have you.
+That being said, since you’re reading this article, you’ve likely come to the point where you’ll happily (or maybe grudgingly) trade your art for dollars, euros, rupees or what have you.
 With that in mind, let’s get into the nitty gritty.